Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If the black particles smudge when you apply pressure they are normally due to the anode in your hot water heater needing to be cleaned or replaced following manufacturer recommendations.
 The hot water heater will then need to be drained per manufacturer suggestion, this should be done on a yearly basis to prevent build up inside your tank.

-Suggested fix?
-If after you have found and corrected the issue, you remove and clean your aerators from your faucets, then flush the system by running cold water for 5 minutes from your taps it will likely resolve the issue of black particles.
+After you have found and corrected the issue, remove and clean your aerators from your faucets, then flush the system by running cold water for 5 minutes from each of your taps it will likely resolve the issue of black particles.
 If the problem continues after flushing and you have determined that the source is not a rubber gasket/ tube, your hot water heater or a filter, please contact the Water Quality Assurance Laboratory at 321-433-8709.

+After responding to numerous calls concerning "free water testing services" from companies who include in their company titles words like "Florida" and "utilities", Cocoa Utilities representatives are informing customers that the City of Cocoa does not represent these companies or endorse their testing methodology.
+The City of Cocoa meets or exceeds all testing and MCL’s set by regulatory agencies.
+If at any point the city does fall into violation a public notice would be sent out as required by DEP.
 Water treatment salespeople use many tactics, including the sludge test - exaggerating the amount of minerals in water and making it seem harmful.
 The color change test - using a chemical to change water color making the homeowner think the water is contaminated.
-And horror stories - showing news articles about toxic waste, etc.
+And horror stories - showing news articles about toxic waste, etc. For more information see:

 If you place the particles in distilled vinegar and the white particles begin to "bubble" within a few minutes and mostly dissolves within 24 hours, it is likely calcium carbonate.
 If the white particles do not bubble and does not dissolve, it is likely plastic.If you discover that it is calcium carbonate, we recommend flushing the hot water heater, which should be done annually to prevent build up as a regular maintenance program.
 Contact a plumber or follow your manufacturer suggestions to flush.
 If you discover that it is plastic, call the manufacturer of your hot water heater, or read your user manual to trouble shoot this.If you have checked the dip tube, flushed the water heater, cleaned the aerators and flushed you’re water by running it for 5 minutes on cold, and the issue still persists please contact the Water Quality Assurance Laboratory at 321-433-8709.